Neotsengjd/Distribute_Final/README.md

 This will start a zookeeper ensemble, which is necessary to our system.

 ## Monitor zookeeper server using Zookeeper client API
-You can watch the znode in the zookeeper server by connecting to server via zookeeper API.
+You can watch the znodes in the zookeeper server by connecting to server via Zookeeper API.
 ```
 bin/zkCli.sh -server localhost:2181
 ```